lbryio/lbry.com/content/news/81-acryptypical.md

 title: 'Acryptypical: The CEO of LBRY on the Price of LBC'
 date: '2016-11-15 11:40:00'
 ---
-# Acryptypical

-## The CEO of LBRY Answers Your Questions About the Price of LBC

 ### Background
 I've never been a market hawk.